3 Days In Edinburgh: Ultimate Edinburgh Itinerary

 Dating back to 1128, the Palace of Holyroodhouse started as an abbey for monks by David I.

 He named it “Holyrood”, “Holyrod”, or Holy Cross.
-As time went on, kings who ruled would build on the abbey and it ended up being frequently visited by royalty.
+As time went on, kings who ruled would build on the abbey, and it was frequently visited by royalty.
 Around the 15th century, the king built a palace on the property, creating the Palace of Holyroodhouse.

 Sunset at Arthur’s Seat